imlokiii/MetalGearSFXPack/README.md

 # Legal stuff

-All sounds are the property of their respective owners, Konami Digital Entertainment.
-I have no affiliation with Konami or the Metal Gear Solid franchise.
+All sounds are the property of their respective owners.
+I have no affiliation with Balatro/Localthunk.